Carrabba’s Olive Oil Bread Dip Recipe

 You can even use it as a marinade or baste is on grilled vegetables.
 Clearly, these aren’t just bread dipping spices, they are really an all-purpose Italian blend of deliciousness.
 Homemade Italian seasoning!

-Olive oil bread dip is also one of my favorite DIY gift ideas.
-Dry mix can be made ahead and stored at room temperature in an airtight container for several weeks.
+Dry mix can be made ahead and stored at room temperature in an airtight container and the shelf life is good for several weeks.
 The salt is a natural preservative.
+See notes below on using fresh garlic when given as a gift.

 If you know it won’t be used for a long time, omit the fresh garlic and add a teaspoon of garlic powder instead.
 Or you can include a cute note asking to “just add fresh garlic to serve”.